Illinois Laws and Incentives for Fuel Economy / Efficiency

 The Illinois Department of Education will reimburse any qualifying school district for the cost of converting gasoline buses to more fuel-efficient engines or to engines using alternative fuels.
 Restrictions may apply.
-(Reference 105 Illinois Compiled Statutes 5/29-5)
+For more information, see the Illinois Clean School Bus Program (Reference 105 Illinois Compiled Statutes 5/29-5)

 Laws and Regulations

 To help achieve the statewide goal of reducing petroleum use by 20% by July 1, 2012, as compared to 2008 petroleum use, Illinois state agencies must work towards meeting the following goals: